 Ignition coils, also known as spark coils are an induction coil in an automobile’s ignition system.
 It transforms a storage battery’s 12 volts to the thousands of volts needed to spark the spark plugs.

-This particular form of the autotransformer (an electrical transformer with only one winding and it has at three electrical connection points called taps), together with the contact breaker (a type of switch found in the distributor of the ignition systems of non diesel powered internal combustion engines) will convert the low voltage from the battery into the high voltage that is required by the spark plugs in an internal combustion engine.
+This particular form of the autotransformer (an electrical transformer with only one winding and it has three electrical connection points called taps), together with the contact breaker (a type of switch found in the distributor of the ignition systems of non-diesel powered internal combustion engines) will convert the low voltage from the battery into the high voltage that is required by the spark plugs in an internal combustion engine.
 The purpose of the contact breaker is to interrupt the current flowing in the primary circuit of the ignition coil.

 - Coil on plug

 - Waste spark

 In the coil on plug system, each spark plug will have its own individual coil that sits right on top of it.
 This is a Direct Ignition module.